Men in Black (1997 film): Development

 The film is loosely based on Lowell Cunningham and Sandy Carruthers's comic book The Men in Black.
 Producers Walter F. Parkes and Laurie MacDonald optioned the rights to The Men in Black in 1992, and hired Ed Solomon to write a very faithful script.
 Parkes and MacDonald wanted Barry Sonnenfeld as director because he had helmed the darkly humorous The Addams Family and its sequel Addams Family Values.
 However, Sonnenfeld was attached to Get Shorty (1995), so they instead approached Les Mayfield (best known for his remake of Miracle on 34th Street).
 Mayfield was briefly attached before it fell through.
 John Landis and Quentin Tarantino were asked to direct but each declined.
 As a result, Men in Black was delayed, allowing Sonnenfeld to make it his next project after Get Shorty.
-David Schwimmer was offered the role of Agent J but he declined due to scheduling conflicts.

 Much of the initial script drafts were set underground, with locations ranging from Kansas to Washington, D.C., and Nevada.
 Sonnenfeld decided to change the location to New York City, because Sonnenfeld felt New Yorkers would be tolerant of aliens who behaved oddly while disguised, terming the movie as "The French Connection with aliens".
 He also felt much of the city's structures resembled flying saucers and rocket ships.
 One of the locations Sonnenfeld thought perfect for the movie was a giant ventilation structure for the Brooklyn–Battery Tunnel, which became the outside of the MIB headquarters.